Maria Anna Mozart: Marriage and move to St. Gilgen

 The journey took six hours, irrespective of whether one walked (as the messengers did), or took a carriage on the bad roads.

 It appears that Marianne worked tenaciously to retain her standing as a serious pianist in this place of exile, which in one of her letters she called a "wilderness".
 On her marriage, Leopold, knowing how important the fortepiano was to her, gave her a new instrument as a wedding present, built by the incoming Salzburg court instrument-maker, Johann Evangelist Schmidt.
 Berchtold allocated a small room of his house/headquarters for her to play in (it had just one window, and included a bed as well as the piano).
 (Note: (Halliwell 1998) suggests that for playing with guests the instrument was moved to one of the larger public rooms of the home.)
 In one of her letters Marianne mentions practicing three hours a day.

 The remoteness of St. Gilgen implies that Marianne probably lost some or all of her Salzburg piano pupils.
 It was also difficult to keep her new fortepiano properly maintained in such a remote location.
 The damp lakeside location of Marianne's new home, which had caused trouble in her grandfather's time by putting mildew on official documents, was problematic for piano actions.
 The builder, Johann Evengelist Schmidt, wrote a letter to Leopold giving advice on how he and Marianne could keep the instrument working properly; later, he was persuaded by Leopold to made the six-hour journey with him to St. Gilgen to put the instrument back into order.
 Despite these obstacles, Marianne persevered in her efforts, managing to play, probably in very small ensembles, her brother's new concertos.

-Throughout the early years of her marriage Marianne conducted an extensive correspondence with Leopold, who until his death (on 28 May 1787) attempted to provide whatever help he could from a distance, running errands and reporting news.
+Throughout the early years of her marriage Marianne conducted an extensive correspondence with Leopold, who until his death on 28 May 1787 attempted to provide whatever help he could from a distance, running errands and reporting news.
 In light of the closeness of their attachment Halliwell writes, "There is every reason to believe that Leopold's death was devastating to Nannerl."

-In 1792, her husband was elevated to the nobility, making Marianne a baroness.
+In 1792, her husband was elevated to the nobility as a Freiherr, making Marianne a baroness.
 Her married surname acquired the honorific preposition "von": von Berchtold zu Sonnenberg.